brmson/dataset-sts/models/README.md

 To try out any given model, use task-specific training tools in the **tools/** directory.

+  * **termfreq.py** is a trivial non-neural baseline that just determines word-level overlap between sentences - TFIDF or BM25
   * **avg.py** is a trivial baseline that produces bag-of-words average embedding across all input words, then projects it to a similarity vector space; this is analogous to [(Yu, 1412.1632)](http://arxiv.org/abs/1412.1632)